dupreehkuda/TaskBingo/README.md

 At the end of the lockdown, I lost the game, but we figured out how to work at home, stay productive and not go insane.

-A lot has changed since then, and I still want to beat him but not in the game, but in app creation, as you already noticed.
+A lot has changed since then, and I still want to beat him but not in the game, but in app creation, as you maybe noticed.
 I wanted to do it in late May'22 with React.js [(you can check it here)](https://github.com/dupreehkuda/ReactiveBingo), but I understood it was not the right time for revenge.